locessentials/eng401-business-english-us/unit5/week15/emerging-business-trends-zine-assignment.md

 - Experiment with non-traditional formats for communicating business ideas
 - Contribute to a collaborative class publication that explores diverse perspectives on the future of business
 - Develop skills in making bold statements about business practices and futures

 ---

-## Assignment Overview

-Throughout this semester, you've analyzed business communication, legal frameworks, quality systems, teamwork, and leadership.
-Now, in this final unit, we're exploring the buzzwords that dominate contemporary business discourse: "digital transformation," "innovation," "disruption," "sustainability," and "the future of work."

-But rather than approaching these concepts through traditional business analysis, you'll contribute to a **class zine**—a creative, subversive publication format that encourages bold thinking and imaginative expression.

-Your contribution should make a statement about business innovation, emerging trends, or the future of work.
-This assignment is intentionally more creative than previous assignments to encourage you to think beyond conventional business frameworks and imagine alternative possibilities.

-All contributions will be compiled into our **TR35 Business English II Emerging Trends Zine**, showcasing the diverse perspectives of our class on where business is headed—and where it should go.

----